Please share this with everyone you know, as it is probably the number one thing that MOST home buyers don't know and absolutely need to know!

 Let's say that the Seller agrees to pay the List Agent (the Seller's agent) 6 donuts if/when he/she sells the house for the Seller.
 They also agree that, of those 6 donuts, 3 will be given to the Selling Agent (the Buyer's agent) to compensate them for bringing a Buyer to the table and for representing them.

 The amounts of compensation agreed to may vary greatly, but the principle is the same, the Seller agrees to pay their agent AND the agent that represents the Buyer.
 This agreement says that they will pay that agent no matter who the other agent is.
-Including the agent that is representing the Seller.
+Even if the "other" agent is the same agent that is representing the Seller.

 So, you, as a Buyer, can be represented by ANY Realtor in your market AND the SELLER is going to pay them!